 The researchers found no additional health benefits to eating more than 20 grams of nuts daily.

-In addition to their healthy fat profile, nuts provide you with vitamin E, trace minerals, fiber, and in the case of walnuts, vital omega-3 fatty acids.
-(Remember that peanuts are legumes, not nuts, and have a less desirable fatty acid profile.)
+As a complement to their healthy fat profile, nuts provide vitamin E, trace minerals, fiber, and in the case of walnuts, precursors of vital omega-3 fatty acids.

-I enjoy nuts, eat them frequently and also use them in cooking.
-I buy mostly raw, unsalted nuts and store them in the refrigerator until I need them.
-You can toast nuts yourself by stirring them about in a dry skillet over medium-high heat or spreading them on a baking sheet placed in a 350 degree oven; toss them occasionally until they are done to your liking.
-Use them up quickly.
-Unsaturated nut oils oxidize quickly on exposure to heat, light and air, creating rancidity that makes them smell and taste bad (like oil paint).
-Rancid oils are carcinogenic.
-Roasted, chopped, and ground nuts go rancid more quickly than whole raw ones.
+I eat nuts frequently, mostly raw and unsalted.
+I store them in the refrigerator until I need them.
+If you like, you can toast nuts yourself by stirring them about in a dry skillet over medium heat.
+Or spread them on a baking sheet placed in a 350-degree oven; toss them occasionally until they are done.
+Use up toasted nuts quickly, because their unsaturated oils oxidize quickly on exposure to heat, light and air, creating rancidity.
+Rancid oils are pro-inflammatory and carcinogenic.
 Always smell nuts before you eat them or add them to recipes to be sure they are fresh.

-Despite their beneficial nutritional profile, nuts are relatively high in calories, so enjoy them in moderation.
-I usually eat a handful per day – my favorites are cashews, almonds and walnuts.
+As you noted, despite their beneficial nutritional profile, nuts are relatively high in calories, so enjoy them in moderation.
+I usually eat a handful A day – my favorites are walnuts, cashews, and almonds.